- How long does it take for an apple tree to grow?

 How to plant an apple tree

-Before you decide to plant an apple tree, it’s important to understand how long it will take for the tree to mature.
-Most apple trees take four to six years to produce fruit, but there are some varieties that can take up to 10 years.
+Before you decide to plant an apple tree, it’s important to understand how long it will take for the tree to mature. apple trees take four to six years produce fruit but there are some varieties that can take up to 10 years.
 If you’re patient, you can expect your tree to provide you with delicious apples for many years to come.

 How to care for an apple tree